 Give More Guidance

-Every restaurant manager and owner tries to cut costs when possible, but the most common mistake is not investing in service training and materials.
-To perform well, you staff—bussers in particular—need your time, dedication, and willingness to invest.
+Every restaurant manager and restaurant owner tries to cut costs when possible, but the most common mistake is not investing in important service training and materials.
+To perform well, your staff—bussers in particular—need your time, dedication, and willingness to invest.

 Instead of telling your bussers to be as fast as possible, train them in the art of giving great service.
-With deliberate training in customer service, the results are immediate: Customers are happier, your FOH team operates seamlessly, and you no longer need to replace basic items like:
+With deliberate training in customer service, the results are immediate: Customers are happier than ever, your FOH team operates seamlessly, and you no longer need to replace basic items like: